 Our placement emphasizes our partnership with University Hospital, and allows our students easy access to operating rooms, surgery centers, and libraries.
 The MSA students also have a lounge within the hospital where they can relax during their rotations and study.

 Our Learning Environments

 Didactic lectures take place in classrooms in the School of Medicine and in The Iris S. and Burt L. Wolstein Research Building.
-Within the School of Medicine, students have access to the Health Science Library and graduate study center, spaces specifically designed to provide resources for and aid in the advanced study of medicine and healthcare.
+Within the School of Medicine, student learning is supported by the Cleveland Health Sciences Library and graduate study center, spaces specifically designed to provide resources for and aid in the advanced study of medicine and healthcare.
 Our distance learning classroom, where students complete their pharmacology and physiology coursework with their peers in Houston and Washington, is located in Wolstein.

 CWRU faculty and staff are working diligently to provide courses in modalities that will enable all students to continue to move toward completing their degree and achieving their academic goals.
 Regardless of the learning environment, the tuition and fees will be the same.
 The tuition and fees are in exchange for learning, academic credit, and certain non-academic services that will be provided whether in person, in a hybrid environment, or entirely remotely, and tuition and fees amounts will remain the same in the event the mode of course delivery changes during the semester.

 The main campus of Case Western Reserve University is located five miles east of Downtown Cleveland.
 The university, which straddles Euclid Avenue, is comprised of eight schools, the Office of Undergraduate Studies, and the School of Graduate Studies.
 The university offers nearly 135 graduate and professional options and 140 dual-degree programs, and is home to more than 100 interdisciplinary academic and research centers and institutes.